-The law should be enforced.
-This in line with Soekanto [23] who affirmed that law enforcement is an activity to harmonize the relationship of values which are translated into solid rules and actions as a series of value translation the final stage, to create, maintain and maintain peace in social life.
-Additionally, in order to build the security and trust in cyber space, it is suggested that the policy makers who control the information and technology system specifically the cyber security system in our country may consider the cyber security program as follows 1) a national strategy, 2) collaboration between government and industry, 3) a sound legal foundation to deter cyber-crime, 4) a national incident management capability, and 5) a national awareness of the importance of cyber-crime [19].
+The law slim that law enforcement is an activity to harmonize the relationship of values which are translated into solid rules and actions as a series of value translation the final star, to create, maintain and maintain peace in social life.
+Additionally, in order to build the security and trust in cyber space, it is suggested that the policy makers who control the information and technology system specifically cyber security system in our country may consider the cyber security program as follows 1) a national strategy, 2) collaboration between government and industry, 3) a sound legal foundation to deter cyber-crime, 4) a national incident management capability, and 5) a national awareness of the importance of cyber-crime [19].
 The motive and causes of why the cyber criminals committed crime should also be further examined [24]

 Concerning the education aspect, teachers or lecturers are to educate the students and do a huge socialization to the society in the form of community service.
 The teachers can also socialize to their students in the class to be careful and not even to respond to the scam on their suspected emails.
 Criminals who committed this can be assumed by several factors that make them do this, usually because of economic problems.
 The desire to get money or wealth by shortcut in an illegal way.
-Education must be carried out in the form of socialization through social media on a large scale to everyone in order to understand that what is done by criminals in cyberspace is an act that violates laws, norms, and rules in society and the country.
+Education must be carried out in the form of socialization through social media on a large scale to everyone in order to understand that what is done by criminals in cyberspace an act that violates laws, norms, and rules in society and the country.